 3. A hacking attack occurs every 39 seconds

 Computers analyzed in a University of Maryland study were attacked on average 2,244 times per day.
 This means that a single computer could be under attack more regularly than once every minute.
+However, this study took place in 2007, meaning that in actuality, attacks are likely far more common than even this.

 4. One of the first 2020 data leaks involved 250 million records